Have a Power Transformer Question?

 - Output current or VA (Note: VA = volts V x amps A)

-- Open type or encased – specify required IP rating (IP = Ingress Protection)
+- Open-type or encased – specify indoor or outdoor enclosure required IP rating (IP = Ingress Protection)

 - Any special features you require, such as an electro-static screen, terminal blocks, solder tags etc.